adsigel/wknd-works/TO-DO.md

 # TO-DO List

+## Issues Observed
+1. Analyzing past sales data for sales distribution does not seem to always use 90 days.
+Maybe it cuts off at the beginning of the current month?
+2. Should be able to see inventory values updated as soon as the checkbox is checked or unchecked without having to click Save.
+3. Optimize inventory refresh to be Active items only (or something).

 ## Inventory Planning 2.0
 1. Get current cost of inventory (in cost)
 2. Optional: Adjust down for loss